resource-watch/resource-watch/README.md

 Unlike frontend tests, backend tests do not depend on the application being available as a separate process - the test suite will programmatically start the application server.
 However, as the application server handles both the backend API and the frontend asset serving (and its preprocessing), it can take some time for it to finish its startup process.
 As such, it's convenient (but not required) that you set `SERVER_ONLY=true` when running backend tests, so that the underlying application server skips the lengthy frontend asset preprocessing process.

 As mentioned in the [Frontend testing section](#frontend-testing), some frontend tests rely on a special mocked authentication mechanism, instead of the "real" one.
 While not exhaustively, the API tests do cover the mocked authentication mechanism.
-You can run these tests by running the backend test suite with `NODE_ENV=TEST_FRONTEND`
+You can run these tests by running the backend test suite with `APP_ENV=TEST_FRONTEND`

 # Documentation 📝
 Every change in the app must be documented in the `./CHANGELOG.md` file according to [keep a changelog](https://keepachangelog.com/en/1.0.0/) specs.